-Parrots thrive on a balanced diet that consists of a wide selection of fruits.
-Not only is most fruit nutritious, but pecking at it is a source of mental stimulation.
-So, you’re likely wondering: are parrots allowed peaches?
+Parrots thrive on a balanced diet with a wide selection of fruits.
+Not only is most fruit healthy and nutritious, but pecking it is a source of mental stimulation.

 Can Parrots Eat Peaches?

 Peach meat is safe for parrots to eat, but the stones are unsafe because they contain traces of cyanide.
-As long as you remove the stones, peaches are rich in minerals, vitamins, and nutrients.
+As long as you remove the stones, peaches are rich in minerals and vitamins.

-You can feed peaches to your parrot in these ways:
+You can feed peaches to a parrot in the following ways:

-- Cut it into small pieces, removing and discarding the stone
+- Cut the peach into small pieces and remove the stone.

-- Blend it with water to make a refreshing drink
+- Blend the peach in water to make a refreshing drink.

-- Mash it and serve it in a shallow dish
+- Mash the peach and serve it in a shallow dish.

-- Add it to a bowl of other fruit pieces
+- Add peach to a bowl with other sliced and diced fruit pieces.

-When properly prepared, peaches are a nutritious and tasty addition to your parrot’s diet.
+Once properly prepared, peaches are a nutritious and flavorful addition to a parrot’s diet.